Frequently asked questions

 Once you receive an offer, you can find useful information on the offer-holder's webpage.
 You may need to apply for an ATAS certificate (this is free of charge) if it is required for the course that you applied for.
 Your Postgraduate Admissions team will confirm this in their offer email and will provide you with the information you need to apply for ATAS.

 About 6 weeks prior to your course start date, you will receive information about how to prepare for your study at Warwick (including how to complete online course registration).
-You can complete online course registration once you receive your Tier 4 visa.
+You can complete online course registration once you receive your Student visa.
 You will then need to attend an in-person immigration event with your original passport and visa for verification.

 If you start your PhD at Warwick, your CAS will cover the whole duration of your joint PhD.
-This means you will receive a Tier 4 visa which covers the whole duration of your joint PhD + an additional 4 months (to complete examination) + an additional 4 months (given by the Home Office UKVI to wrap up your affairs in the UK or to switch to a different UK visa).
+This means you will receive a Student visa which covers the whole duration of your joint PhD + an additional 4 months (to complete examination) + an additional 4 months (given by the Home Office UKVI to wrap up your affairs in the UK or to switch to a different UK visa).

 You will be required to register with Monash University at the start of your course even if you are not planning to go there for a while.
 You will receive more information, including how to apply for an Australian visa, in due course.

 Once you receive an offer to study the joint PhD, Monash University will pass your information to the University of Warwick Postgraduate Admissions Team.
 You will not receive an offer letter by email from the University of Warwick.

 You can find useful information on the 'Alliance Joint PhD Course Information' webpage and the offer-holder's webpage.
 If your course requires ATAS, you will not need to obtain an ATAS certificate until you need to apply for a visa to come to Warwick (this includes if you are coming to Warwick for a short period).